ieeah/starbucks-rewards-clone/README.md

 ###### Things that I know aren't working properly but I have no idea why or what to do

-- fixing the insert-code animation when the input:text get/lose the focus *(any suggestion about this would really be appreciated)*.
 - I Haven't been able to make the mobile navigation close automatically when the size of the screen is bigger than 780px *(any suggestion about this would really be appreciated)*.
 - For some reason, that probably I'll never understand, the opacity transition on the "reedem carousel" has stopped working, now the image change suddenly and with no fade-in-out.